Scaling dynamics of the ultracold Bose gas: Background

 \subsection{Dynamical Coordinate Scaling}

-We now derive a GPE suitable for describing expanding systems of ultra-cold Bose atoms.
-We formulate the dynamics in a scaled coordinate system, where in general the scaling can take on any time dependence.
-Evolution in the scaled coordinates is governed by a modified GPE, and proceeds from a modified initial condition.
-We will illustrate the use of the equation of motion with some specific examples.
+To derive a GPE suitable for describing expanding systems of ultra-cold Bose atoms we formulate the dynamics in a scaled coordinate system, where in general the scaling can take on any time dependence~\cite{castin_bose-einstein_1996,kagan_evolution_1996}.

-In general we can allow for different scalings in each dimension.
 We introduce scaled coordinates